hishidagit/ibuffpy/README.md

 You can find buffering structures by limitset_list = ReactionNetwork.compute_limitset(network) and visualise them by graph = ReactionNetwork.make_hiergraph(limitset_list) and graph.draw(PATH_SAVE).
 When the A-matrix of the network (network.compute_amat()) is singular, this method cannot be applied to it.

+To install SSA, run the next command: pip install (path to the repository setup.py is located) "-e" option enables you to edit the package by yourself.